stefan-bergstein/manuela-visual-inspection/ml/README.md

   - Data connection: `Use existing data connection` -> `manu-vi`
   - -> **`Create workbench`**.

+- Open the workbench and clone https://github.com/stefan-bergstein/manuela-visual-inspection.git

+## Model training

-- Extend share memory for your notebook
+### Optionally, Extend share memory for your notebook

   PyTorch is internally using shared memory (/dev/shm) to exchange data between its internal worker processes.
 However, default container engine configurations limit this memory to the bare minimum, which can make the process exhaust this memory and crash.
 The solution is to manually increase this memory by mounting a emptyDir volume or to run the model training without PyTorch workers (which will slowdown the training).

   - Patch the Notebook as described here: [README.md](https://github.com/stefan-bergstein/manuela-visual-inspection/blob/main/ml/pytorch/README)
   - Stop and start your workbench in your Data Science Project

-- Open the workbench and clone https://github.com/stefan-bergstein/manuela-visual-inspection.git

 ### Explore and run the model training notebook
 - Navigate to `manuela-visual-inspection/ml/pytorch` and open  `Manuela_Visual_Inspection_Yolov5_Model_Training.ipynb`